No contest (sports): Team sports

-American football
+A 2023 National Football League game between the Cincinnati Bengals and the Buffalo Bills was officially ruled a no contest after Bills safety Damar Hamlin suffered a sudden cardiac arrest and collapsed on the field.
+The game was suspended with 5:58 remaining in the first quarter, with the Bengals leading 7–3, and was officially ruled a no contest three days later.
+Hamlin survived, and as of September 2024, still plays for the Bills.

-A 2022 game between the Cincinnati Bengals and the Buffalo Bills was officially ruled a no contest after Bills safety Damar Hamlin suffered a sudden cardiac arrest and collapsed on the field.
-The game was suspended with 5:58 remaining in the first quarter, and was officially ruled a no contest three days later.
+The National Collegiate Athletic Association introduced a no contest designation in the 1980s after several college basketball games were impacted by poor weather that prevented the visiting team from reaching the venue.
+Intended as a substitute for forfeits, the policy was expanded to all circumstances that might render a team unable to arrive at the game outside of their control, such as accidents or contractual disputes.
+For games between schools in the same athletic conference, the conference leadership could also opt to rule a forfeit for the absent team though it would not affect either team's overall record.